Alex313031/gn-xp/docs/reference.md

         same directory as the target is declared in, they will will be the same as the "target" versions above.
 Example: "gen/base/test"

-  Linker tools have multiple inputs and (potentially) multiple outputs The static library tool ("alink") is not considered a linker tool.
+  Linker tools have multiple inputs and (potentially) multiple outputs.
+The static library tool ("alink") is not considered a linker tool.
 The following expansions are available: